krishna-devel/uproject/kdtree/README.md

 ## Build project and run tests

-  Go into the `kdtree` folder.
-From now on I assume you are in the `kdtree` folder for all the commands.
   The docker image already contains built binaries.
 So you can skip the building stage and directly jump to tests if you want.
 Otherwise follow along.

   1. Build project: Go to `build` folder (or create one under kdtree if not present) and delete all the contents.
 Then build the project using cmake.